shivaamm/Coding-Practice/README.md

 * Separate folders for CP (Codechef and Codeforces)..
 All Solutions are not optimised
 * Possibility that many questions repeat in same folder or under different topic.
 * Multiple Solutions are given for problems (eg. Some problems can be solved using different data-strutures, so multiple solutions are there, maps, sets, brute force, optimised code, etc)
 * ATTENTION!!
 This repository is not for only Important questions.
-IMP QUES list will be added later on once all topics are covered.

 ## Big O Notation
 ### Data Structures in Big O Notation